WHAT’S IN THIS REVIEW?

 - Some countries only have one virtual server location

 Most VPNs are similar in practice, so additional features help to separate them from the rest of the pack.
-Take the Free tier, which is used to introduce most people to the Hotspot Shield, and what they can actually do.
+Take the Free tier, which is used to introduce most people to Hotspot Shield, and what it can actually do.

-Essentially, parent company Pango has packaged some extra online security software together with Hotspot Shield to make it a more attractive prospect to potential customers.
-It’s no different to many other providers on the market, who have added everything from Cookie Cleaners to built-in antivirus software in the past.
+Essentially, parent company Aura has packaged some extra online security software together with Hotspot Shield to make it a more attractive prospect for potential customers.
+It’s no different from many other providers on the market, who have added everything from Cookie Cleaners to built-in antivirus software in the past.

 - Basic: Free (limited)

-Hotspot Shield has a trio of plans to choose from, and they’re simple enough.
-The first is a Basic plan, while Premium options are split between the number of devices you’d like to connect with.
+Hotspot Shield has a trio of plans to choose from.
+The first is a Basic package, while Premium options are split depending on the number of devices you’d like to connect with.

-Of course, the Basic version is limited, while even the Premium plan is only available for five devices overall.
-(The Premium Family version ups this to five member accounts.)
+Of course, the Basic version is limited, while even the Premium plan is only available for five devices.
+(The Premium Family version ups this to five member accounts, or 25 simultaneous devices.)

-As you can see from the image above, they have a number of deals on at any given time, such as the 38%/40% off I saw advertised for the Premium tiers.
+As you can see from the image above, they have a number of deals at any given time, such as the 38%-40% off I saw advertised for the Premium tiers.

 Overall, it’s not the cheapest VPN provider by any means, and the Premium Family pricing does seem particularly expensive compared to cut-price deals you’ll find with others.
 The three-year plan is decent, but it’s for a significant chunk of time.